farr/MCMCChainsStorage.jl/README.md

 ```

 Reading and writing preserves the sections of the chain, so if you have metadata
-stored in, for example, in the "internals" section, it will be written out and
+stored in, for example, the "internals" section, it will be written out and read
-read back properly.
+back properly.

 It is also possible to write a chain to a group in a larger HDF5 file: